davidarchanjo/spring-boot-debezium-postgres/README.md

 ./mvnw spring-boot:run
 ```

-6. Back to the Docker terminal, insert some data into the `customerdb` table:
+6. From the Docker terminal, insert some data into the `customerdb` table:
 ```shell
 INSERT INTO customer (email, fullname) VALUES ('john.doe@acme.com', 'John Doe');
 ```